#440: Talking to Notebooks with Jupyter AI Transcript

 20:58 We're still like ironing out the edges and testing, like seeing how we can make the experience better.

-21:13 So maybe, I just jumped right into it, but maybe tell people what GPT4ALL is just real quickly.
+21:12 I see.
+And maybe I just jumped right into it, but maybe tell people what GPT for all is just real quickly.

 21:26 It's the numbers getting quite large.